LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

  }

 Let's split this file in small hunks in order to explain different annotations.
-Take into account that NavalPlan uses JAX-RS_ (Java API for RESTful Web Services) to create web services.
+Take into account that the project uses JAX-RS_ (Java API for RESTful Web Services) to create web services.

 ::

  @Path("/stretchesfunctiontemplates/")

 It is a JAX-RS annotation to indicates the URI for the web service.
-In NavalPlan it usually is the entity name in lowercase and plural.
+In the application it is the entity name in lowercase and plural usually.

 ::

  @Produces("application/xml")

 Another JAX-RS annotation which indicates the media type for a method.
 In this case it is used at class level, which means that all methods for this web service produce XML results.
-This is true in NavalPlan, as even methods to import data will return an XML with possible errors or a success message.
+This is true in NavalPlan, as even methods to import data will return an XML with the list of errors during the operation or an empty list if it was performed successfully.

 ::